chyyuu/rt-patch-analysis/developers/chy/techreport.md

 patches (Figure X).
 Performance and reliability patches account for X% and X% of patches respectively.

+> [Mao] If we want to collect RT performance metrics, we have to test the kernel
+> on bare metal (not in VMs) to remove the interference of the VMM.
+We need to
+> start this early next week so that the lkp-related stuff can be finished as
+> planned.

 ###  5.1  determinism related Performance Patches